solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_pg_stat_01.png)

 2. Using `pgbench` you can generate some IO data (~750MB of data).
-In your Windows-based lab virtual machine, open a command prompt window, in the windows search are, type **cmd** and select it.
+In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
 3. Type the following.
 Be sure to replace the `PREFIX` and `REGION` tokens:

     ```sql